 Jenny Lilja Lagercrantz – HR Director NCC Housing

-To get a deeper understanding of what the launch means not only to Gilead employees, but to other stake holders; doctors, patients, society etc. Solution”Shared experiences”.
-The teams visited two hospitals and a non profit organisation and met with stakeholders there.
+Gilead wanted to help staff get a deeper understanding of what the product launch meant, not only to Gilead employees, but to other stakeholders; doctors, patients, society etc.

-Between the visits the teams participated in work shops back at the conference center, relating to their own experiences.
-In addition to the work shops, fun team challenges were completed to boost energy levels and and a bit of fun.
+Between the site visits, the teams participated in workshops back at the conference center, relating to their own experiences.
+In addition to the workshops, fun team challenges were included to boost energy levels and add a bit of fun.

 How do you get 250 IT managers from all over Scandinavia engaged in reflecting about their own roles in your organisation?
 You involve them in questions and have them reformulate and change company leadership criteria.